TheOriginalAndrobot/midi2mqtt/README.md

 First run `midi2mqtt --help` to see how the program is used.
 * You will likely need to specify the MIDI port (`-p`)
 * You can also specify the MQTT topic prefix with `-t`, including slashes (e.g. `-t "home/midi"`).

+If you do not know the MIDI port names on your system, you can simply run `midi2mqtt` and look for the messages about avaialble MIDI input and output devices.

+Simply press `ctrl-c` to exit the application on the command line.

 ### Example command line:
 `midi2mqtt -t "house/midi" -u "mqtt://mqtt-server" -p "Midi Fighter 3D 20:0"`